 The new charges stem from evidence submitted by defense attorneys for Morrissey as part of the recent case, according to special prosecutor Bill Neely.
 He claims a child support document was a forgery.
 A Henrico grand jury indicted Morrissey and the girl's mother, Deidre Warren, on multiple felony counts on January 12.
 The indictment was unsealed Wednesday morning when a new judge was appointed for the case.

-Investigators searched the law office of Del.
-Morrissey last week for child support documents which Morrissey's defense team claim were the reason a then 17-year-old part-time employee was at his home on the night of August 23, 2013.
+last week for child support documents which Morrissey's defense team claim were the reason a then 17-year-old part-time employee was at his home on the night of August 23, 2013.
 They say the teen went to discuss child support she was owed by her father, Coleman Pride.
 Prosecutors say the girl was there as part of a sexual relationship between the two.

 Pride denies ever signing the form and says he never owed child support to his daughter.
 Prosecutors say the entire second page of the document is a fabricated public record and Warren perjured herself when testifying it was authentic.